kenken64/NUSISS-DevOpsEng/workshop/workshop7.md

 11. Configure your jenkins's pre build step to publish this project's image to dockerhub.
 Use your own dockerhub username as the prefix of the image tag.

 ![CodeStar Project Details](screens/docker_jenkins.jpg "CodeStar Project Details")

+12. Capture screenshot of the successful docker build and also the image is being store on the dockerhub repo, save it along as part of your submission.